Below find recommended questions that birth parents and adoptive parents may consider asking one another during an adoption match meeting.

 AP: What do you want the child to know about you?
 How do you plan on telling the child about your reasons for choosing an adoption placement plan, will you provide us (adoptive family) with a letter, pictures, video, etc.?
 What do you see as your role in the child’s future?

-BP: How do you plan on telling the child he/she is adopted?
-At what age do you plan on talking to the child about his/her adoption?
+BP: How do you plan on telling your child he/she is adopted?
+At what age do you plan on talking to your child about his/her adoption?
 Do you know of other children who have been adopted?
-What do you anticipate will be some of the issues the child might face when dealing with their adoption and how will you help them work through these issues?
+What do you anticipate will be some of the issues your child might face when dealing with their adoption and how will you help them work through these issues?

 Openness in Adoption

 AP: What is your idea of openness?
 How much and what type of contact are you wanting as the birthparent?
 What are your expectations of us as the adoptive parents in regards to openness?

 BP: What is your idea of openness?
 How often and what type of contact do you plan to have with me?
 Are you willing to accept letters, gifts, and pictures from me?
 Are you willing to have face-to-face visits with me as the child grows?
 If we have an open adoption with each other and one of us moves out of state, what would you be willing to do in order for us to continue an open adoption?

 AP: Do you (birthmother, birthfather and family) have any concerning medical problems?
 How has your pregnancy been?
 What medications/vitamins have you taken during the pregnancy?

 BP: Does your family have any concerning medical problems?
 Do you have medical/health insurance that your child will be covered under?
 What medical care do you plan on giving your child?

 AP: What do you recall from your childhood about how you were raised and what things were important in life?
 What type of discipline did you respond to best?